DSHydro/SnowML/docs/Data_Pipeline.md

 Processed gold files were saved in to the S3 bucket "snowml-gold" with the naming convention "mean_{var_short_name}_in_{huc_no}.csv."
 For example "mean_swe_in 170300010402."

-*Note1: Elevation data was processed dynamically using the `easysnowdata` python module so was not separately saved as Zarr files in the bronze or gold bucket.* <br>
-*Note2: As the Snow Type data is static over time, processing the data into regional mean is much less computationally intensive than for the SWE and meterological variables which must be separately aggregated for each day over 40 years.
-As such, we did not separately save the interim calculations as gold files for snow type data.* <br>

 ## Model Ready Data - All Variables For a Given Region
-As the final step, for each region of interest, the gold files were aggregated into a single csv file containing all relevant variables, including SWE, meteorological variables, snow_type information, and basin elevation.
+As the final step, for each region of interest, the huc-level means for each of the staticvariables (silver bucket) and the swe/meteorologic data (gold bucket) were aggregated into a single csv file containing all relevant variables.
 Additional calculations were performed to update units to the value shown below in the [Model Ready Data](https://github.com/DSHydro/SnowML/blob/main/docs/Data_Pipeline.md#model-ready-data-) section.
 In addition, daily max and min airtemperature were averaged into a single daily average temperature variable; likewise daily max and min humidity was aggegated into a single daily relative humidity variable.
 Finally, data was filtered to the period 1983-10-01 through 2022-09-30 for all variables.
 Please consult the module ```snowML.datapipe bronze_to_gold``` module for further details.

 *Note1: The Model Ready data is not yet normalized.
 Normalization was performed dynamically with each expirement, normalizing data with reference to the training (and, where applicable, validation) sets relevant to that expirement.*<br>
 * Note2: The snow type information was not used as a feature variable in training, but was used to calculate the predominant snow type for each huc for purposes of post-training analytics on the model.*